NCC Logo

 • Chapter 34 of NFPA 1 (on general storage moved from NFPA 230) has no requirements for baled cotton storage.

-• NFPA 13 is being revised to follow Annex L. (accepted in principle in 2005)
+• NFPA 13 is revised and follows Annex L.

 What this means